-On the lake-day in Maine, I took three separate dips over a six hour experience.
+On the lake day in Maine, I took three separate dips over a six-hour experience.
 The Baggies were dry each time I was ready to go in again.
-They were dry on the car-rides back from beach, sparing my seats.
+They were dry on the car rides back from the beach, sparing my seats.
 This quick-dry ability is an often-touted feature that rarely lives up in multi-purpose shorts.
-I found the Baggies to be spot on, and wondered how the material could dry so quickly while still feeling pretty substantial to the touch.
+I found the Baggies to be spot on and wondered how the material could dry so quickly while still feeling pretty substantial to the touch.

 Comfort – 4 Stars

-For a piece of clothing that does quintuple duty as a bathing suit, board short, climbing short, hiking short, and lounge short, they are outstanding.
+For a piece of clothing that does quintuple duty as a bathing suit, board short, climbing short, hiking short, and lounging short, they are outstanding.

 The lack of a star is due to the sag of the elastic waistband when the pockets are full.
 I’ll explain below, but the pants don’t stay up if you’re carrying a heavy load in the extra deep pockets, and when you do carry that load, the items slap against your thighs.

 Durability – 4.5 Stars

 In the months I have tested the Baggies they have proved to be outstanding.
 A true multi-purpose active short, I have not had to think or worry about durability.
 Nothing has ripped, there are no real pieces to break (no zippers), and the fabric is much tougher than you’d think by looking at it.

 That said, I have gotten the Baggies quite dirty, and that dirt has washed out about 85 percent.
 Even after putting it through the wash, I can see some stain on the fabric, which to me is a piece of durability.
 Given that most people will get these dirty, it’s worth noting.